 It can ONLY use a single 18650 rechargeable battery, because the working voltage only accepts to 4.2 volts.
 DO NOT ATTEMPT TO OPERATE THE LIGHT WITH TWO CR123 BATTERIES!
 If you do, the LED will BLOW! (literally)

 The charging feature is a nice addition, and I was surprised to see that it feeds a current of 900mA!
 Not too shabby at all.

 The Eagle Eye X2R was supplied for review by GearBest.
-If the flashlight appeals to you, please see it on their site and enter coupon code “GB17LED” at checkout!
+If the flashlight appeals to you, please visit them for a great price!